CodeAndCake/AppsFromScratch/sessions/04/README.md

 ### 4. When someone clicks on the `Back` button, what happens?

-> See if you can integrate the code above (you can copy it from the the copy-paste GDoc) in your `app.js`.
+> See if you can integrate the code below (you can copy it from the copy-paste GDoc) in your `app.js`.

 > ```js
 $('#back').click( function(){